arafMustavi/Deep-Learning/README.md

 # Deep-Learning
-My resources related to Deep Learning

-Preceptron is Added
+Resources and Codes

+In the perceptron,there are implementation of

-Batch Update
+Batch Perceptron Learning Update

-Instant Update for faster Converge
+Instant Update of weights for faster Converge

+Pocket Algorithm